 It is recommended that cylinders not be stored in areas that exceed 125°F (52°C).
 Gas expands when heated and increases pressure in the cylinder, increasing the risk of explosion.
 Tanks should not be stored where they will be in direct sunlight.
 Personnel sometimes overlook the fact that direct sunlight can increase temperatures in storage areas to well above 100°F—a potentially dangerous situation if compressed gas cylinders are stored there.

 One way to eliminate the risks and hassles of handling and storing compressed gas cylinders is not using them at all in your daily operations.
 An in-house gas generation system is a safe, effective and economical way to provide the gas you need, at significantly less cost, compared to compressed gas cylinders.
 An in-house gas generator, such as an LCMS nitrogen generator, eliminates the need for nitrogen tanks because it uses compressed air to generate purified nitrogen on a 24/7 basis.
 Other advantages include:

 When considering factors such as energy used, maintenance, cylinder cost, demurrage, labor, order processing, shipping, invoice processing and inventory control, using in-house gas generation is about ten times less expensive than operating a tank delivery system, and far safer.

 In-house generators are available for each gas.
-To learn more our range of in-house gas generation systems and capabilities, visit our website or call 978-858-0505 to speak with a Parker engineer.
+To learn more our range of in-house gas generation systems and capabilities, visit our website or call 800-343-4048.

-This post was contributed the gas generation technology blog team, Parker Hannifin Industrial Gas Filtration and Separation Division.
+This post was contributed by the Gas Generation Technology Team - Parker Industrial Gas Filtration and Generation Division.